j9brown/victron-mk3-hass/README.md

 A Home Assistant integration for communicating with certain Victron charger and inverter devices that have VE.Bus ports using the Victron Interface MK3-USB (VE.Bus to USB).

-This integration acts as a remote control panel to monitor the status and performance of the device and to set remote switch states and current limits.
+This integration lets you build a remote control panel for your charger/inverter.

+- Use sensors to monitor the status of your device and its electrical performance.
+- Use the `victron_mk3.set_remote_panel_mode` service action to change the operating mode (on, off, charger_only, or inverter_only) and optionally the AC input current limit.

+Note that the remote panel mode and current limit may persist even after the interface has been disconnected or the device is turned off.
+To restore the device to its default behavior, use the `victron_mk3.set_remote_panel_mode` service action to set the operating mode back to on and to reset the remotely configured current limit.

+For additional flexibility, you can use the Victron Interface MK3-USB together with a Victron VE.Bus Smart Dongle.
+The MK3 interface lets Home Assistant monitor and control your device via USB.
+The smart dongle lets you monitor, control, and configure your device via Bluetooth using the VictronConnect app on a smartphone or computer (and passively monitor a subset of sensors from Home Assistant using other integrations).

 Refer to the [victron-mk3 library](https://github.com/j9brown/victron-mk3) for the list of supported devices.